 Tell us about your podcast

-About a quarter to a third of my guests are people who work at Notre Dame.
-Often, though not exclusively, faculty members, but the the majority might guess are people who don’t work at Notre Dame, people who are external to the university who have come to our campus to give a keynote address at a conference, to give a lecture, they’re visiting for some other reason, and those are probably about 2/3 or 3/4 my guests.
+About 1/4 to 1/3 of my guests are people who work at Notre Dame.
+Often, though not exclusively, faculty members, but the the majority you might guess are people who don’t work at Notre Dame, people who are external to the university who have come to our campus to give a keynote address at a conference, to give a lecture, they’re visiting for some other reason, and those are probably about 2/3 or 3/4 my guests.
 I’ve been doing the show since May 30th or May 31st of last year.
 So we’re about a month and a half short of our one year anniversary.

 Why did you start podcasting?

 I started podcasting in part because even though I hadn’t done radio in a long time, I always liked my time in it and it seem like a cool way to get back into that.
-But of course that isn’t the kind of thing that I could pitch to my boss is a reason for me to do a show.
+But of course that isn’t the kind of thing that I could pitch to my boss as a reason for me to do a show.
 So I think in in terms of why I started doing it in my role as an academic communicator at Notre Dame.
-I work in our Provost office and I work in communication and I’m work on academic communication specifically in trying to spread the reputation of Notre Dame as an academic Institution.
+I work in our Provost office, and I work in communication, and I’m work on academic communication specifically in trying to spread the reputation of Notre Dame as an academic institution.

 What do you do to share & promote your episodes?

-One thing that I really try to do is every time I have a guest on I try to think of as many different connections as possible that person has of organizations or other individuals who might be interested in sharing that episodes.
-If I have a faculty member on who has written a book I would go to the publisher of that book.
+One thing that I really try to do is every time I have a guest on is to think of as many different connections as possible that person has to organizations or other individuals who might be interested in sharing that episode.
+If I have a faculty member on who has written a book, I would go to the publisher of that book.
 I would go to any organization who has given that person an award for the book.

-It’s certainly not a case that everyone you approach isn’t going to share the podcast.
-But I really try to get as many people as I can who might be interested in sharing it and of course, you know, you always hope that the guest that you have on, if they have a social media presence that they will be interested in sharing as well.
-For the most part I found that people are are very willing to share the episode that they appear on which is great for us and it hopefully helps spread the word about the show
+It’s certainly not a case that everyone you approach is going to share the podcast.
+But, I really try to get as many people as I can who might be interested in sharing it and of course, you know, you always hope that the guest that you have on, if they have a social media presence that they will be interested in sharing as well.
+For the most part, I found that people are are very willing to share the episode that they appear on, which is great for us and it hopefully helps spread the word about the show.

 Why do you make Headliners?

-I kind of came across Headliner really because the first thing was I was trying to figure out how to make videos more accessible on Twitter by captioning them and Headliner offered me the ability to caption my video so that people with hearing impairments or anything else that prevents them from being able to access the audio, that they’re able to know what is going on in the video.
+I kind of came across Headliner really because I was trying to figure out how to make videos more accessible on Twitter by captioning them, and Headliner offered me the ability to caption my video so that people with hearing impairments or anything else that prevents them from being able to access the audio, that they’re able to know what is going on in the video.